ZiadSamehShehawy/Deploy-Super-Mario-on-EKS-Using-Terraform/README.md

 # Deploying Super Mario on Amazon EKS with Terraform

-🚀 Excited to share my recent project where I successfully deployed Super Mario on Amazon Elastic Kubernetes Service (EKS) using Terraform.
-This enables seamless application deployment and management in an automatically managed Kubernetes environment.

 ## Technologies Used:
 - **Terraform:** Infrastructure as Code (IaC) for configuration.
 - **Amazon EKS:** Managing cluster elements and automatic scaling.